WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

-But Swift Macro offers a viable way of such kind of encapsulation.
-We can
+However, Swift Macro provides a feasible method for this type of
-have a macro called `#unwrapped` which has the following use example:
+encapsulation.
+We can have a macro called `#unwrapped` which has the
+following use example:

 ```swift
 func foo(_ bar: Int?) {